themaninthesuitcase/gimp-startrail-compositor/README.md

 To install the plugin, copy the file `startrail.py` into a plugin folder of your choice.
 You can either place it in the default locations (see [below](#default-plugin-folders)), or my preference, by adding a plugin folder in my home directory to the plugins.

 This last option can be done by going to Preferences :arrow_right: Folders :arrow_right: Plug-Ins.
-Here you can add a new folder by clicking the new button (:page_facing_up:) and then navigating to the folder.  <a id="default-plugin-folders"/>You will also be able to see the default locations used on this dialog.
+Here you can add a new folder by clicking the new button (:page_facing_up:) and then navigating to the folder.
+You will also be able to see the default locations used on this dialog.

 Once done reload GIMP to have the changes take effect.

+_The startrail.py script requires execute permissions for it to work.
+If the plugin isn't working for you then check this first._

+_On linux and macs this can be done by running `chmod +x startrail.py` from the plugins folder._

 # Usage